 - Credit received through prior learning assessment or credit by evaluation is transferable within the Maricopa Community Colleges but is not necessarily transferable to other colleges and universities.
 No more than 20 semester credit hours may be applied toward AGEC. - The General Education Requirements for AGEC-A may be completed in 35 semester credits with the following stipulations: - Courses can satisfy a Core Area and one or two Awareness Areas simultaneously - A course cannot be used to satisfy more than one Core Area. - Courses can satisfy an Elementary Education Requirement and one or more Awareness Areas simultaneously. - A course cannot satisfy both the Elementary Education Requirement and a Core Area Requirement simultaneously. - Effective Fall 2000, the course evaluation and/ or general education designation as listed in the Arizona Course Equivalency Guide (CEG) within the Arizona Course Applicability System (AZCAS), is valid for the term in which the student is awarded credit on the transcript.
 A course evaluation and/or general education designation may be subject to change.
 Students do have the option to petition for general education evaluations and/or general education designations upon transfer. - Courses completed at one of the Maricopa Community Colleges to meet AGEC-A requirements must be listed in the Course Equivalency Guide within the Arizona Course Applicability System as an equivalent course, departmental elective credit (XXXXDEC), or general elective credit (Elective) at all Arizona public universities.
-The course's evaluation and/ or general education designation is valid for the term in which the student is awarded credit on the transcript.
-See the list titled MCCCD Courses That Can Be used to Satisfy MCCCD AGEC-A, AGEC-B, and/or AGEC-S for specific course information via the following website: http://www.maricopa.edu/academic/ccta/
+The course's evaluation and/or general education designation is valid for the term in which the student is awarded credit on the transcript.
+View specific course information via the following website: www.maricopa.edu/academic/ccta/ by clicking on the statewide AGEC icon.